What happens when a prospect lands on your website?

 4. Campaign Performance

 Campaigns are programs that use advertising and marketing strategies that are aligned to meet certain goals or objectives.
-These campaigns might involve search engine marketing, Google AdWords, or even Facebook advertising.
+These campaigns might involve search engine marketing, Google Ads, or even Facebook advertising.
 Whatever channels you use in your campaigns you can find out how effective each channel was at generating traffic to your site.
 Most importantly, you can discover which advertising strategy sent traffic to your site with the highest conversions.